smartdevicelink/sdl_evolution/proposals/nnnn-rpc-design-refactoring.md

 ### Provide plugin arhitecture for easy adding additional functionality and RPC groups

+Create **PluginManager** class that will be responcible for seraching and loaging rpc plugins.
+All commands logic should be stored in rpc plugins.

+Each RPC plugin should implement folowing interfaces:
+ - Command Interface :
+ - CommandFactory Interface :

+#### Plugins responcibilities:
+ - Provide list of supported commands
+ - Create commans from smart object
+ - Contain command logic

+SDL will provide to *Plugin* interfaces of all services on application manager layer:
+ - RPCService
+ - PolicyHander
+ - StateController
+ - ApplicationManager
+ - RequestController
+ - ResumeController
+ - etc ...

+RPC Handler will use PluginManager to get plugins that is able to process required RPC.
+RPC Handler will use Command Factory from plugin to create Command for futher procesing.

 ## Potential downsides
+Major required change of application manager layeer design public
 ## Impact on existing code

 ## Alternatives considered